frequency-chain/docs/pages/Basics/AccountSafety.md

 # Keeping Your Accounts Safe

-**Remember: Keeping your account safe is a responsibility that goes beyond the scope of this document.**
+**Remember: keeping your account safe is a responsibility that goes beyond the scope of this document.**
-**While we try to provide the basic concepts, security is in constant flux and these may not represent the latest best practices.**
+**While we try to provide the basic concepts, security is in constant flux, and these may not represent the latest best practices.**

 ## Public Keys and Rotation

-Frequency’s [Message Source Account (MSA)](./MessageSourceAccounts.md) allow users to separate and rotate public keys that control the account.
+Frequency’s [Message Source Account (MSA)](./MessageSourceAccounts.md) allows users to separate and rotate public keys that control the account.
 The ability to attach multiple keys to an account offers increased security for users to rotate a corrupted key for a new one if compromised.
 Having an on-chain identifier with connected public keys increases the chain storage requirements, yet greatly reduces the risk of corruption and can include additional validity checks.

-Currently all keys attached to an MSA carry the same level of access, functioning as a "master key" and can be rotated to replace compromised keys.
+Currently all keys attached to an MSA carry the same level of access, functioning as a "master key", and can be rotated to replace compromised keys.
-The ability to add additional keys acts similar to a backup, allowing users to maintain and protect their accounts.
+The ability to add additional keys behaves like a backup, allowing users to maintain and protect their accounts.

 Keys are unique.
 Once assigned to an MSA, a key cannot be associated with another MSA.